SaeWooKKang/path-typegen/README.md

 ### writeSchema
 - Generates path structure to [JSON Schema](https://json-schema.org/)
-- You can use the same Options type that was used in watchTS.
+- You can use the same Options type that was used in writeTS.

 ``` ts
 // 📦 src/assets/